February

 Choose Ideal/compatible plugins and themes for your Store

 Often, WooCommerce development requires customized themes and plugins.
-For such instances, sandbox mode is a great help as it allows WooCommerce developers to thoroughly test your code in a controlled environment.
+For such instances, sandbox mode is a great help as it allows WooCommerce developers to thoroughly test their code in a controlled environment.
 This ensures that your customizations work seamlessly with the WooCommerce plugin.

-How To Activate Sandbox Mode in WooCommerce?
+How To Enable Sandbox Mode in WooCommerce?

-Sandbox mode is your first step towards flawless development, and ignoring it is going to be your biggest mistake.
+WooCommerce sandbox mode is your first step towards flawless development, and ignoring it is going to be your biggest mistake.
 So, go ahead and start using it.
 Sandbox mode is only available in WooCommerce 3.0 or higher.
 If you’re not using the above versions then you need to update the WooCommerce version to get the default sandbox mode.

 Here is how you can activate this mode in WooCommerce.

-- Log into your WordPress site and access WooCommerce>Settings.
+• Log in to your WordPress site and access WooCommerce>Settings.

-- Go to the General tab and scroll down.
+• Go to the General tab and scroll down.

-- At the end of the page, you’ll be able to see ‘Enable Sandbox’ mode.
+• At the end of the page, you’ll be able to see ‘Enable Sandbox’ mode.

-- Check the box next to it, and the mode is activated.
+• Check the box next to it, and the mode is activated.

 After enabling the sandbox mode in your WooCommerce store, you need to set up the payment gateway so that the sandboxing mode operates just like the actual store.
 This is how it is possible.
 Access your PayPal account or any other payment gateway account.

-- Go to Profile > My Selling Tools> API Access > Update.
+• Go to Profile > My Selling Tools> API Access > Update.

-- On this page, you will be able to use the ‘View API Signature’ option.
+• On this page, you will be able to use the ‘View API Signature’ option.
 From here, you need to copy credentials like API Username, API Passwords, and Signature and paste these details into the corresponding fields of the WooCommerce setting page.

 If you follow these steps correctly, the sandbox mode will be all set for you in your WooCommerce testing endeavors.

-While sandbox mode can resolve tons of testing and development hassles for you, using it correctly matters the most to make the most of it.
+While WooCommerce sandbox mode can resolve tons of testing and development hassles for you, using it correctly matters the most to make the most of it.
 There are several important considerations to keep in mind to ensure a smooth and secure experience.

 Before we talk about them, let us talk about how useful the default WooCommerce sandbox mode is.